Welcome to Shenandoah University’s Shenandoah River Campus at Cool Spring Battlefield.

 Among the units engaged at the Battle of Cool Spring were elements of the 5th New York Heavy Artillery.
 In the war’s aftermath veterans from the regiment sold photographs like the one you see above to raise money for the 5th New York Heavy Artillery Veteran Association.
 The unit’s national colors proudly displayed its battle honors.
 Note on the far left side of the fifth stripe from the bottom the battle honor “Snikers Gap VA, July 18th 64.”
 Union regiments oftentimes referred to the Battle of Cool Spring as the Battle of Snickers Gap.

-Continue on the path keeping the Shenandoah River on your right side and proceed to where you can view the mid-point of Island Ford.
+Continue on the path keeping the Shenandoah River on your right side and proceed to where you can view the mid-point of the island.
 The distance from your eighth stop to the ninth is 0.21 miles.

-As Thoburn’s men “lighted” fires “on the river bank” and prepared “coffee the soldier’s elixir of life” a contingent of soldiers from the 2nd Rhode Island Infantry, commanded by Capt.
-Elisha Hunt Rhodes, picketed the river’s eastern bank.
-Armed with seven-shot Spencer Rifles borrowed from the 37th Massachusetts, Rhodes’ pickets could hear the groans and cries of wounded soldiers stranded on one of the islands in the river’s center or on its western shore.
-At first light on the morning of July 19 Rhodes saw four wounded Union soldiers desperately trying to get to this side of the Shenandoah River.
-When Confederates opened fire Rhodes’ command opened a furious fire allowing the wounded to get across safely.
+As Thoburn’s men “lighted” fires “on the river bank” and prepared “coffee the soldier’s elixir of life” a contingent of soldiers from the 37th Massachusetts Infantry and 2nd Rhode Island Infantry, commanded by Lieutenant Colonel George Montague, who served as officer of the day, picketed the river’s eastern bank.
+The pickets, armed with seven-shot Spencer rifles, could hear the groans and cries of wounded soldiers stranded on one of the islands in the river’s center or on its western shore.
+Throughout the night and into the following morning Montague’s pickets aided wounded Union soldiers escape to the eastern side of the Shenandoah.

 The Aftermath & Confederate Withdrawal